KongZ/graylog-plugin-slack/README.md

 In this case, add the Slack SSL certificate manually to Java's trust store similar to the process described in the [Graylog documentation](http://docs.graylog.org/en/2.1/pages/configuration/https.html#adding-a-self-signed-certificate-to-the-jvm-trust-store).

+### Error occured when click a Slack button.
+Slack app required HTTPS connection between your Graylog server and Slack server.
+You need to configure your Graylog server with a valid certificate file.
+Make sure your Graylog server open a firewall allow Slack server to communicate with.

+Most common errors and describe will be send to you by Slack's bot when you click a button.
+If trouble persists, you can turn a `debug` log on Graylog server to see more detail on log files.

+Please see more information on Slack aps here https://api.slack.com/slack-apps

 ## Build